 Visit Abu Dhabi

-In Abu Dhabi, you will find a destination where respect for the past informs the present and shapes the future.
-This is a diverse emirate with desertscapes, oases, mountain heights, fabulous beaches, warm, clear waters, singular islands, an ancient heritage city and a modern, cosmopolitan capital.
-It is a place of historic buildings, thrilling and sometimes record-breaking attractions, engaging tours and a packed calendar of headline events covering the arts, culture, sports, concerts and trade shows.
+Abu Dhabi uniquely combines ancient heritage and modern, cosmopolitan living.
+It is a place of historic buildings, iconic towers, thrilling and sometimes record-breaking attractions, engaging tours and a packed calendar of events covering the arts, culture, sports, concerts and trade shows.

 Zayed National Museum

-As the United Arab Emirates’ first national museum, Zayed National Museum will bring to life the rich history of the UAE.
-The museum’s mission is not only to highlight the life and achievements of the nation’s founding father and first President, Sheikh Zayed bin Sultan Al Nahyan, but also the history of the region and its cultural connections across the world.
+As the United Arab Emirates’ first national museum, Zayed National Museum will highlight the life and achievements of the nation’s founding father and first President, Sheikh Zayed bin Sultan Al Nahyan.
+It will also bring to life the rich history of the UAE, it's place in the region and its cultural connections across the world.

-Housed in a striking building by world-leading architect Lord Norman Foster, the museum will showcase Sheikh Zayed’s story and the lasting influence of his reforms, with permanent gallery displays as well as a dynamic exhibition programme.
-Zayed National Museum will also stand as a symbol of the UAE’s modernity, and its incredible progression in recent years.
+Housed in a striking building designed by leading architect Lord Norman Foster, the museum will showcase Sheikh Zayed’s story and his lasting influence, with permanent gallery displays and a dynamic exhibition programme.
+Zayed National Museum will also stand as a symbol of the UAE’s modernity and incredible progress in recent years.